 3 Simple Steps For Potty Training Shih Tzu Puppies

-If you have heard about the reputation Shih Tzus have for being hard to house train and you are worried, rest assured that knowing what you need to do and what to expect before you get started will make the process a much easier and stress free experience.
+If you have heard about the reputation Shih Tzus have for being hard to house train and you are worried, rest assured that knowing what you need to do and what to expect before you get started will make the process a much easier stress-free experience.

 Be realistic about the time frame you set for house training.
 Generally, you should expect it to take about two weeks, but puppies that have already established bad habits may require training upwards of six weeks.